Aug 16th 2023

 Antipsychotics are predominantly only used to treat mental health disorders that have symptoms of psychosis or mania.
 These conditions include schizophrenia, delusional disorder, brief psychotic disorder, and manic symptoms in conditions like bipolar.

 Anti-anxiety medications are also widely used in treating mental health conditions.
-They often fall under the drug class benzodiazepines, mood enhancers that can relax brain function and reduce stress in the body.
+They often fall under the drug class called benzodiazepines, which are sedative medications that can relax brain function and reduce stress in the body.

 Anti-anxiety medications include:

 Anticonvulsants are mostly used to treat epilepsy, alcohol withdrawal symptoms, and spasmodic symptoms of other conditions.
 While these medications mainly treat physical symptoms, they can help alleviate uncomfortable or intrusive symptoms of mental health conditions such as schizophrenia or physically manic symptoms of delirium.

 As well as the above medications, there are a wide range of mental health disorder medications used to treat specific symptoms of multiple conditions.
 These include central nervous stimulants that are used to treat attention deficit hyperactivity disorder (ADHD) and others used to treat acute dystonic reactions (involuntary muscle contractions).

 Other medications include: